Trust img

 Benign, by definition, means non-malignant aka non-cancerous.
 Benign breast conditions (also referred to as benign breast disease) are non-cancerous tumours or diseases that affect the breast area.

 Noncancerous breast conditions indicate the presence of unusual growths that are not related to cancer cells.
-These growths appear in the form of breast lumps and are often misunderstood for cancer tumours.
-However, a majority of breast lumps are found to be benign upon diagnosis.
+These growths appear in the form of breast lumps and are often misunderstood for cancerous tumours.
+However, about 80% of breast lumps are found to be benign upon diagnosis.

-While a benign breast lump may not be presently associated with cancer, it may raise your chances of developing breast cancer in the distant future.
-Medical experts provide a classification of breast diseases based on the risk they pose for breast cancer.
+While a benign breast lump may not be directly associated with cancer, certain conditions may increase the risk of developing breast cancer in the future.
+Medical experts therefore classify benign breast diseases based on their cancer risk.

 Therefore, benign breast lumps classification includes three categories:

-Also called non-proliferative breast lumps or lesions, they are typically associated with no risk of developing into breast cancer later.
+Also called non-proliferative breast lumps, these are typically associated with no future risk of breast cancer.

 The treatment may include removal of cells around that area as well as paying closer attention to breast health.